-Resolution 2 - Approval of the Directors' Remuneration Report
+Resolution 3 - Approval of the Directors' Remuneration Report

-Under company law, quoted companies are required to present to their shareholders for approval a Directors' Remuneration Report.
-Our Directors' Remuneration Report for the year ended 31 December 2017 appears on pages 74 to 87 of the 2017 Annual Report and is available on http://ir.ccep.com/financial-reports/annual-reports.
-This resolution is advisory and will not affect the future remuneration of the Directors.
+Under UK company law, quoted companies are required to present to their shareholders a directors' remuneration report for the financial year.
+This Resolution invites Shareholders to vote on the Directors' Remuneration Report for the year ended 31 December 2019, as set out on pages 87 to 107 (excluding the Directors' Remuneration Policy set out on pages 89 to 96) of the 2019 Integrated Report.
+The 2019 Integrated Report is available at www.cocacolaep.com/financial-reports-and-results/integrated-reports.

+This vote is advisory and will not affect the future remuneration of the Directors.

-Resolutions 3 to 9 - Election of Directors
+Resolutions 4 to 16 - Election and Re-election of Directors

-Under CCEP's Articles, certain Directors are required to retire and be re-elected at each AGM.
-The Articles require all Directors to retire and stand for re-election, except for the initial independent Directors as identified in the Articles, and the initial Chairman and initial Chief Executive Officer.
+Under CCEP's Articles, certain Directors are required to retire and be re-elected at each annual general meeting.
+The Articles require all Directors to retire and stand for re-election, except for the initial independent Directors as identified in the Articles, and the initial Chairman.
+At each of the 2019, 2020 and 2021 annual general meetings, three initial independent Directors are to be identified by the Board to retire from office and may offer themselves for re-election.